 Growing up in a rural community in Oregon, I knew that I wanted to be a therapist at a young age.
 I would hear people’s problems and challenges and wanted to offer support and encouragement.

 People would confide in me and I felt a deep sense of compassion for the people I met.

 As I got older, I earned my Bachelor’s degree in Psychology from Portland State University then went on to get my Master’s degree in Marriage, Couples and Family Counseling from George Fox University.
 Currently, I am an Adjunct Professor at Lewis and Clark College Graduate School of Counseling and Education.

-I teach courses in Child and Family Therapy and Interventions for Children and Adolescents, as well as supervising at the Community Counseling Clinic.
+I taught courses in Child and Family Therapy and Interventions for Children and Adolescents, as well as supervising at the Community Counseling Clinic.

 As a Licensed Professional Counselor in private practice, my specialty is working with those hurt by narcissistic abuse.
 This has led to a deep understanding of personal relationships.
 This journey has come with me examining my own path of feeling disempowered and unimportant.
 In my experience as a therapist, I’ve learned that it always comes down to the relationship.

 Although I specialize in working with those hurt by narcissistic abuse, I find that most people have had a relationship that was disempowering, dominating, and controlling.
 This includes me.
 My own healing journey has led me to specialize in this area, realizing that healthy relationships are possible for everyone.